 Understanding the complexities of family dynamics, Tracey knows that a team approach is essential to solving the range of issues involved.
 She urges families to start planning while everyone is still healthy.
 Human nature makes this particularly difficult, because no one wants to face unpleasant probabilities.
 But Tracey and her team are determined to educate people, defuse the denial and enable families to leverage their health to prepare for inevitable transitions.

-Tracey is also a professional speaker, whose programs help businesses to cope with the family caregiving crisis.
+Tracey is also a professional speaker, whose programs help businesses to attract and retain the best people, most of whom are impacted by the family caregiving crisis.
 Learn more here.

 Grand Family Planning is Tracey’s vision: a network of complementary, essential services all families need to protect themselves from disaster.
-One point of contact covers it all.
+And by working with EMPLOYERS of caregivers in the workforce, she is dedicated to SAVING LIVES and big buckets of money.
 Feeling overwhelmed is common, but unnecessary.
 Learn more here.